640 South State StreetDover, Delaware 19901

-The test is used to diagnose cancers of the urinary tract, including cancers of the kidney, bladder, ureter, and urethra, the tube through which urine leaves the bladder when you urinate.
+The test is used to diagnose cancers of the urinary tract.
+These include cancers of the kidney, bladder, ureter, and urethra, the tube through which urine leaves the bladder when you urinate.

-A specially trained doctor called a pathologist looks at the cells from your urine sample under a microscope.
+A specially trained healthcare provider called a pathologist looks at the cells from your urine sample under a microscope.
 Cancer cells sometimes have a distinct appearance.
 In most cases, cells that look like cancer are a sign that you have cancer somewhere in your urinary tract.

-This test can also find inflammation or viral infections in the urinary tract, and provide more information on your condition if you have bladder pain syndrome, also called interstitial cystitis.
+This test can also find inflammation or viral infections in the urinary tract.
+It can give more information on your condition if you have bladder pain syndrome (interstitial cystitis).

 You may have this test to check for problems in your urinary tract, such as bladder cancer.
 Symptoms of bladder cancer include:

 Pain in your lower back or around the genital area

 Possible symptoms of kidney cancer also include blood in your urine and lower back pain, as well as belly (abdominal) pain, weight loss, and tiredness.

 If you have bladder pain syndrome, this test can also give your healthcare provider more information on your condition.
 Symptoms of bladder pain syndrome include:

 Pelvic pain or discomfort often linked to bladder filling, not because of any other health problem